seedmaas/SeedModeler-basic/README.md

 ## Overview

-This repository contains the Python code and associated documentation necessary to understand and replicate our successful approach to the competition's challenges.
-Our solution leverages advanced algorithms and mathematical frameworks to automatically generate and solve optimization problems, pushing the boundaries of automated mathematical reasoning.
+Our solution, which expertly uses advanced algorithms and mathematical frameworks to automatically generate and solve optimization problems, thus advancing automated mathematical reasoning, has achieved a remarkable score of 0.9121 on the test dataset.

 ## Getting Started